 Until now, our SuperCacher wasn't serving cached content to any https requests.
 This means that all encrypted pages on your site were 100% dynamic.
 For example, if you force your SSL certificate to be used on every page of your site, this means that you've practically disabled the SuperCacher.
 Now, with NGINX we can and do cache those pages (if you have the SuperCacher enabled).

-However, there are pages that should not be cached at all - checkout, shopping cart, profile pages, etc. Shopping carts are most vulnerable to such issues because they store a lot more sensible information than a regular news or blog website.
+However, there are pages that should not be cached at all - checkout, shopping cart, profile pages, etc. Shopping carts are most vulnerable to such issues because they store a lot more sensitive information than a regular news or blog website.
 That's why we've added rules to our configuration that exclude those pages from the cache.
 Although we've covered all the popular extensions for online stores, we recommend that you exclude those pages manually from the SuperCacher plugin configuration just as an extra precaution.

 To sum up, you can now force your entire site through SSL even if it's not an online store and rest assured that it will be super fast and stable without having to do any reconfiguration to the SuperCacher.